kl722545/Distributional-Policy-Optimization-for-Multi-Goal-Reinforcement-Learning/README.md

 $ python test.py with /path/to/your/config/file.json
 ```
 in this dictionary.
 It will report the statistics of return over 100 epoch.
-# How to record the model
+# How to get record from the model
 Simply record the model typing the command
 ```
 $ python record.py with /path/to/your/config/file.json